Discover 10 Pigeons & Doves in Florida (2023 With Images)

 The Rock Pigeon, also called the common pigeon or city pigeon, is a medium-sized bird often seen in cities and urban areas worldwide.
 Rock doves are also found and are common types of doves in Delaware.

-Rock Pigeons have plump bodies, and short legs, and come in various colours like grey, white, brown, and black.
+Rock Pigeons have plump bodies and short legs.
+They come in various colors like grey, white, brown, and black.

 They are adaptable birds and can live in different habitats, but they are most commonly found in cities where they have adjusted to living alongside humans.